Kandeh Yumkella

-Alhaji Dr. Kandeh Kolleh Yumkella (born July 5, 1959) is a Sierra Leonean agricultural economist, politician who served as a member of parliament and Chair of the Presidential Initiative on Climate Change, Renewable Energy and Food Security under President Julius Maada Bio's government.
-He is a public speaker, who addresses global issues, including poverty reduction, climate change, the Millennium Development Goals, and green industry and renewable energy.
-Dr. Yumkella's opinion pieces have appeared in major international newspapers, including The New York Times, the International Herald Tribune, and The Guardian.
-He has also appeared on several international broadcast networks, including CNN's Amanpour programme, BBC, Sky News, Aljazeera and CNBC.
+Alhaji Kandeh Kolleh Yumkella (born July 5, 1959) is a Sierra Leonean agricultural economist and politician who served as a member of parliament and Chair of the Presidential Initiative on Climate Change, Renewable Energy and Food Security under President Julius Maada Bio's government.

-He is the former United Nations Under-Secretary-General and the Special Representative of the Secretary-General for Sustainable Energy for All.
+Yumkella is the former United Nations Under-Secretary-General and the Special Representative of the Secretary-General for Sustainable Energy for All.
 He was also the chief executive officer of the Sustainable Energy for All Initiative.
 Yumkella is a former chairman of UN-Energy and a two-term former Director-General of the United Nations Industrial Development Organization (UNIDO).

-Yumkella is a devout Muslim and a member of the Susu ethnic group.
-He was married to Philomena Yumkella who died on 26 June 2022.

 Yumkella contested for the presidency of Sierra Leone in 2018 but garnered 6.9% of the vote.

 Early life and education

 Kandeh Kolleh Yumkella was born on July 5, 1959, in the rural village of Kychom, Samu Chiefdom, Kambia District in the Northern Province of Sierra Leone.
 His father, the late paramount chief Alhaji Bai Shebora Yumkella II, was an ethnic Susu and a founding member of the Sierra Leone People's Party (SLPP).
 His mother Haja Binta Yumkella is an ethnic Fula from Tambakha Chiefdom, Bombali District in Northern Province, Sierra Leone.
 Kandeh Yumkela's mother Haja Binta Yumkella is the daughter of paramount chief Kandeh Kolleh, the first paramount chief of Tambakha Chiefdom in Bombali District.
 Kandeh Yumkela was born to very religious Muslim parents in Kambia District, and a devout Muslim himself.
 Yumkella attended the Christ The King College (CKC) secondary school in Bo.